MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/microservice-adapter/index.md

   ![Image of Adapter generator in navigation pane](./AdapterGen_naviagtionPane.png)

-Clicking the **Microservice Adapter Generator** will launch the page, where the user can provide the OpenAPI Specification JSON file and can choose to generate the adapter from the provided OpenAPI specification.
+Clicking the **Microservice Adapter Generator** will launch the page, where the user can provide the OpenAPI Specification (.json or .yaml) file and can choose to generate the adapter from the provided OpenAPI specification.

   ![Image of Adapter generator page](./AdapterGen_generationPage.png)

 After the adapter is generated it will be automatically downloaded to the browser.
 The user is then required to deploy the generated adapter, for use in their apps.
+Selecting the option **Include adapter source** will download the adapter source code and generated adapter as a zip file.
+User can modify the generated adapter source code, rebuild and deploy the adapter.

 The adapter generator depends on the accuracy of the OpenAPI specification JSON.
 If the specification is incomplete or incorrect, the generation may fail or may result in the generation of adapter APIs that do not match the APIs of the back-end microservices.